 According to the EMEA, offices which incorporate natural elements report a 13% higher level of well-being than offices that don’t have access to the same.
 Anything that helps to mimic the outdoors can have a positive effect.
 Living plants not only look aesthetically pleasing, but they can increase oxygen levels, decreasing fatigue and improving concentration.

 All in all, you just can not afford to ignore nature in the workplace, you might be surprised how much it increases productivity.

 If you have blinds on the windows, draw them back.
 Let as much natural light into the room as possible.
 This is something we strongly recommend to all customers.
-Studies have shown the more natural light you have available in an office environment, the more satisfied and productive staff are.
-The National Sleep Foundation has deducted this is because natural light helps regulate the body’s natural sleep-wake cycles.
+Studies have shown the more natural light you have available in an office environment, the more satisfied staff are, naturally boosting productivity.
+The National Sleep Foundation has deducted this is because sunlight helps regulate the body’s natural sleep-wake cycles.

-A 2011 study by Northwest University also found that workers in offices with better daylight and views took 6.5% fewer sick days.
-Of course, it is not always possible to replace a wall of the office building with curtain walling to create maximum exposure to natural light, so sometimes it is necessary to turn to artificial lighting.
+A 2011 study by Northwest University also found that staff in workplaces with better daylight and views took 6.5% fewer sick days.
+Of course, it is not always possible to replace a wall of the building with curtain walling to create maximum exposure to natural light, so sometimes it is necessary to turn to artificial lighting.

 No one likes sitting at a desk all day.
 By providing an alternative area to work in addition to the desk, can help workers to feel more comfortable.
 Whether that’s a bean bag or a sofa, people work best where they feel comfortable.
 It helps improve motivation and produces good results.